 The Breast Cancer Foundation National Register allows researchers and health professionals to have access to a wealth of data, so that they can improve treatments in New Zealand.

-The National Register holds a rich database of 38,000 patients who have been diagnosed with breast cancer between 2000 and 2019.
+The National Register holds a rich database of patients who have been diagnosed with breast cancer since 2000.
 Approximately 3,300 new patient registrations are added each year.

 Breast Cancer Foundation NZ has been collecting data from the five New Zealand regional Breast Cancer Patient Registers in Northland, Auckland, Waikato, Wellington and Christchurch since 2000.
-These registers collect approximately 67% of all New Zealand breast cancer registrations.
+In 2020, the decision was made to expand the National Register to cover the entirety of New Zealand, and this goal was achieved in early 2021.

 The National Register collects information such as demographics, diagnosis, follow-up and treatments.
 Researchers and clinicians can request de-identified data from the National Register for research and audit purposes.